“It is time to change tactics”

 Farm dwellers and labour tenant claimants have vowed to take their destiny into their own hands to achieve secure tenure, end vulnerability and deprivation on farms and complete the long promised settlement of claims.
 Frustrated with continued government failures and land owner intransigence, representatives of farm dwellers and labour tenants from across the province received and shared updates on the conditions on farms and the progress being made by newly established government structures to address their needs.

-Minister Nkwinti was prompted into action after a 2016 precedent-setting class-action case in the Land Claims Court, brought by AFRA and the Legal Resources Centre, forced the Department of Rural Development and Land Reform to finally act on approximately 20,000 labour tenant claims that had been languishing for 19 years.
+Minister Nkwinti was prompted into action after a 2016 precedent-setting class-action case in the Land Claims Court, brought by AFRA and the Legal Resources Centre (LRC), forced the Department of Rural Development and Land Reform to finally act on approximately 20,000 labour tenant claims that had been languishing for 19 years.

 At the KZN Farm Dweller and Labour Tenant Platform, held in Newcastle on 21 – 22 October 2017, Thabiso Mbhense, of the LRC, briefed participants on the latest developments in the case to finally and fully implement the Land Reform (Labour Tenants) Act No.3 of 1996, whose non-implementation has been dragged on unnecessarily by continued appeals and delays instituted by Minister Nkwinti’s stubborn refusal to accept the findings of several court judgements handed down by the Land Claims Court.